-In recent years there have been remarkable developments in econometric and statistical methods together with an increase in available data.
-Some of these data sets are very large, while others are small, but since most of these data are non-experimental, none of these data sets are perfect.
+In recent years there have been remarkable improvements in methods of inference in general and in econometric and statistical methods of inference in particular.
+These developments came together with an increase in available data and information.
+Some of these data sets are very large, while others are small, but since most of these data are non-experimental and quite blurry, none of these data sets are perfect.
+Nonetheless, most currently-used theoretical and empirical methods in the social, behavioral, decision and natural sciences fail to adequately take these information limitations into account.
+Ideally a model should use all available information and then use a consistent and efficient method of inference.
+There is a critical need for new approaches to modeling and inference that can handle limited, inaccurate, or constantly evolving information.
+Classical econometrics and statistics, for example, are built on a set of assumptions that are often not verifiable (say, a pre-specified likelihood) or unobservable.
 Different methods to analyze and to better understand imperfect data are evolving constantly.
 Many of these developments are either too new or too specialized to fit within the traditional university course framework.

 Objective

-Each day of the week-long course consists of morning lectures that develop the basic concepts and philosophy as well as their applications to real economic problems and data.
+Each day of the training workshop consists of morning tutorial that develop the basic concepts and philosophy as well as their applications to real world problems and data.
 Each afternoon, these methods will be applied and practiced in the computer lab.
-These daily tutorials and work in the computer lab provide students with “hands on” experience in using these methods with real data.
+These daily tutorials and work in the computer lab provide the participants with "hands on" experience in using these methods with real data.

-Instructors include: Amos Golan, John Geweke, Bill Greene, Alastair Hall, John Rust, Eric Zivot
+Past instructors and workshop facilitators include: Amos Golan, John Geweke, Bill Greene, Alastair Hall, John Rust, Eric Zivot, Graham Elliott and Ingmar Prucha.

 The Program